Start9Labs/docs/src/device-guides/ios/vpn.md

    ![Allow OpenVPN client](./assets/vpn-ios-openvpn-terms.png)

-1. Download the configuration file from your router's VPN server to your device
+1. Download the configuration file from your router's OpenVPN server to your IOS device.
+If accessing your router UI via a laptop/desktop, you will need to download the file to that device, then send it to yourself via email, message, or other file sharing tool.

    ![Get OpenVPN setting from Router](./assets/vpn-openvpn-config.png)